Z-JiuRi/CCPG/README.md

 ### Statistics File

-Set `data.stats_path` to a `.pth` file used for inverse normalization during inference.
+Set `data.stats_path` to the statistics file computed from the prepared LoRA parameters.
+It is used for inverse normalization during inference.

 ### Inference Conditions